-- Cattle Baron: Buffer runs the biggest ranch in the district, and he is trying to drive out his neighbours so that he can add their land to his spread.
+- Cattle Baron: Buffer runs the biggest ranch in the district, and he is trying to drive out his neighbors so that he can add their land to his spread.

 - Daywalking Vampire: Drake Robey has no problem walking around in broad daylight, although bright sunlight does bother his eyes.